 You might have a Yagi-style antenna on your roof right now that’s pointed at a group of towers, say to the north.
 Outdoor Yagi antennas like this one are great for picking up distant stations but typically have a reception beam width that’s narrower than 90 degrees (and many times, much narrower).

-On your TVFool.com signal report, you might’ve noticed other groups of stations in different directions, but alas, you’d need either a multidirectional antenna or a second unidirectional antenna to get those.
+On your TVFool.com signal report, you might’ve noticed other groups of stations in different directions, but alas, you’d need either a multidirectional antenna or a second unidirectional antenna like another Yagi to get those.

-You might choose to mount a second unidirectional antenna to pick up those other stations, and combine the signals from both antennas.
+In the end, you might decide to mount a second unidirectional antenna to aim at the other group of stations, and combine the signals from both antennas.
 That’s what stacking is.

 3 Reasons Why People Stack TV Antennas

-Technically speaking, TV antennas can be combined in myriad ways for different benefits.
+Technically speaking, TV antennas can be combined in myriad ways for to achieve different scenarios.

 For instance, they can be vertically or horizontally stacked; you can amplify one or both antennas; you can aim them in different directions or in the same direction.

-- They’re trying to receive TV signals from stations outside of their existing antenna’s reception angle
+A. They’re trying to receive TV signals from stations outside of their current antenna’s reception angle

-Most people add extra antennas to get benefits #1 or #2 above.
+Most people add extra antennas for achieving scenarios A and B above.

-Some also want to increase their total antenna gain (#3).
+Admittedly, some are also trying increase their total antenna gain (C).
 This involves some technical challenges — such as understanding horizontal and vertical signal polarization, estimating the size and shape of both antennas’ reception capture areas, etc. — and can bring mixed success.

-In such situations it may be better to just buy a larger, higher-gain antenna (with possibly a preamplifier) rather than trying to combine two smaller ones.
+If you want to increase your antenna gain, it may easier and less complex to simply get a higher-gain antenna with a wider reception beam (with possibly a preamplifier), rather than trying to combine two smaller ones.

 Ways to Stack TV Antennas